josmar-crwdstffng/angular/integration/README.md

 $ ./integration/run_tests.sh
 ```

-The test runner will first re-build any stale npm packages, then `cd` into each subdirectory to
+The test runner will first re-build any stale npm packages, then `cd` into each sub-directory to
 execute the test.

 ## Running integration tests under Bazel